george-willcox/Bridge-Conventions/bridge.md

   |6D|1 King|
   |6H|2 Kings|
   |6S|3 Kings|
-- Asking for the Trump Q:
+- Asking for the Trump Queen:
-- To enqurie the Blackwood bidder will bid the cheapest non trump suit
+- To enquire, the Blackwood bidder will bid the cheapest non trump suit
   |Response|Meaning|
   |---|---|
   |Trumps suit| No Trump Q|